In the City of Budapest.

 |2003||complete trail wheelchair accessible.|

-The show cave is also the seat of the Hungarian Speleologic Society, it is used for speleotherapy and has a reception hall.
+The show cave is the seat of the (Hungarian Speleological Society), it is used for speleotherapy and has a reception hall.

 Just off Pusztaszeri Street, there is a modern reception centre which accommodates a small restaurant, toilets, slide projection theatre and an exhibition showing the story of the discovery of the caves.
 Whilst outside there are picnic grounds which offer a superb view of the city.

 There are several types of tour from the ordinary tourist trip to a serious caving trip, which will require a change of clothes.

 The tourist trip begins with a 60 m long, gently descending passage leading to the Ferencváros [so named after a suburb of Budapest] Section.
 The roof of this beautiful chamber is pierced by a calcite vein, both sides of which are thickly covered with popcorn.
 An artificial tunnel, a few meters long, leads to the Long Corridor.
 A narrow winding passage leads to Debris Hall with interesting lamella calcite formations.
 From here, through another narrow passage we reach the small but beautiful Maria Chamber.
 Three meters overhead on the opposite side opens a thin gap: The Needles Eye.
 Further on we pass through the only section of the Long Corridor left undeveloped.
 It gives an idea of what the pristine cave looked like.